dotlang/language/doc/RFE.md

 `type` - `int` or `float` or `func(int)->int`
 `body` -> only for non-types

-? - Provide ability to import from github a specific tag or branch.
+Y - Provide ability to import from github a specific tag or branch.
 In the code you write `import github/a/b` but code will be checked out only during the first compilation time.
 Afterwards, it will only use local cache.
 Unless you run `clean` command or manually delete the corresponding dir.
 `import github/apache/cassandra` this will import master branch and create master dir in `github/apache/cassandra`